lorettayong/Customer-Churn-Prediction/README.md

 6. **Open and Run the Notebook:**
    * In the JupyterLab interface, open `churn-prediction.ipynb`.
    * Run the cells sequentially to see the data loading, exploration, and subsequent steps.

+7. **Run the Streamlit Application (Optional):**
+   * Open the Command Line Interface (CLI) with the virtual environment activated.
+   * Navigate to the project's root directory.
+   * Run `streamlit run app.py` to open the interactive churn prediction web application in the browser.

 ## Initial Data Overview (from `churn_prediction.ipynb`)